cloudways-coupon/cloudways-coupon/README.md

-# Cloudways Coupon Code & Discounts Updated 2026
+# Verified Cloudways Coupon Code 2026

 Cloudways is a leading managed cloud hosting platform that simplifies hosting on top-tier cloud providers like DigitalOcean, AWS, Google Cloud, Vultr, and Linode.
 Designed for businesses, developers, agencies, eCommerce stores, and growing websites, Cloudways combines the power of cloud infrastructure with an easy-to-use management platform, advanced security, performance optimization, and expert support.